 After the above comparison with curvelet transforms, we perform a second comparison of our results with independent methodology, as void and trough detection remain a current focus of interest within the cosmology community, as described in~\autoref{sec:introduction}.
-Specifically, \citet{Gruen2018} derive cosmological constraints via density split statistics, counting tracer cells to split lines of sight and measuring counts-in-cells and gravitational shear in regions of varying density.
-Using luminous red galaxies (\textsc{redMaGiC} galaxies at $0.2 < z < 0.45$) to trace the foreground matter density field, they count the number of galaxies that fall within circular top-hat apertures within radii $\theta_T = [10', 20', 30', 60']$.
+Specifically, \citet{Gruen2018} derive cosmological constraints via density split statistics, counting tracers in cells to split lines of sight and measuring counts-in-cells and gravitational shear in regions of varying density.
+Using \textsc{redMaGiC} luminous red galaxies at $0.2 < z < 0.45$ to trace the foreground matter density field, they count the number of galaxies that fall within circular top-hat apertures within radii $\theta_T = [10', 20', 30', 60']$.

 Each line of sight is then assigned to a density quintile based on those counts, the data for which is publicly available\footnote{\url{https://des.ncsa.illinois.edu/releases/y1a1/density}, file \texttt{trough\_maps.tar.gz}}, with the highest quintile being of interest to us in terms of high-density ridge analogues.
 Due to the DES Y1 data being more inhomogeneous in depth than the SDSS DR8 data used for the \textsc{redMaGiC} catalogue~\citep[see][]{Aihara2011}, tracer galaxies are removed and the area is defined as fully masked if the sample from the catalogue is not complete to $z = 0.45$.

-Given that~\citet{Gruen2018} use the same DES Y1 data we make use of in this work, in combination with SDSS DR8 data, this enables us to compare our findings against results from the DES collaboration without being based on the same underlying mass density map as the curvelet comparison. \autoref{fig:gruen_comparison} shows the same DES Y1-extracted ridges as in \autoref{fig:curvelets}, underlaid with the highest-quintile density measurements from~\citet{Gruen2018}.
+We compare our findings to~\citet{Gruen2018}, which uses the same DES Y1 data we make use of in this work in combination with SDSS DR8 data, without sharing the same underlying mass density map, as in the curvelet comparison. \autoref{fig:gruen_comparison} shows the same DES Y1-extracted ridges as in \autoref{fig:curvelets}, underlaid with the highest-quintile density measurements from~\citet{Gruen2018}.

 While these quintile-based comparisons are more `spotty' due to the masking based on depth completeness described above, and qualitatively different when compared to curvilinear structures extracted by the SCMS algorithm, the lines generally trace the same high-density regions shown in the figure.
 The shown percentiles also use foreground galaxies as tracers of the matter field, as opposed to the mass density maps based on weak lensing that are used as the input for our modified version of \texttt{DREDGE}.
 In contrast to the previous comparison with curvelets as an alternative method in \autoref{sec:comparison_with_curvelet_transforms}, the goal of this experiment is to perform a comparison across both methods and underlying data to reach a consensus in terms of high-density regions on the sky.